skrodahl/NewTon/Docs/ANALYTICS.md

 - **Copy Log** - Copies all console output to clipboard for sharing diagnostic information
 - **Clear Log** - Clears the console buffer without changing the main content view

 Both links use the same styling as command links in the left pane for visual consistency.
+Clicking these links does not trigger collapse/expand.

 ### How It Works